pytorch/pytorch/benchmarks/sparse/dlmc/README.md

 Performance benchmarks scripts for matrix-matrix and matrix-vector ops (dense-sparse, sparse-sparse, and compare to dense-dense) are implemented here.

-- `spmm.py` this benchmarks is for  Sparse matrix-matrix multiplication (SPMM) performance test, for both `sparse @ sparse` and `sparse @ dense` operations.
-Both can run in forward and backward mode, on CPU or CUDA, using different datasets from the dataset collection DLMC.
+- `matmul_bench.py` with `--operation sparse@sparse|sparse@dense` is for
+  Sparse matrix-matrix multiplication (SPMM) performance test.
+  It can run in forward and backward mode with `--backward_test`, on CPU or CUDA with `--with_cuda`, using different datasets from the dataset collection DLMC.
+  For more details see `test.sh` file.

-- `spmv.py`  this benchmark is for Sparse matrix-vector multiplication (SPMV) performance test.
+- `matmul_bench.py` with `--operation sparse@vector` is for Sparse matrix-vector multiplication (SPMV) performance test.

 References: